Temiskaming Shores: History

 Haileybury was founded in 1889 by Charles Cobbold Farr, who named the newly founded town after the Haileybury and Imperial Service College, his former school in England.
+In 1901, Dymond Township was incorporated, and two years later in 1903, the Town of New Liskeard was established, with John Armstrong as its first mayor.
 Haileybury was formally incorporated as a town in 1904.
 Farr encouraged settlement in the area, penning his own promotional pamphlet, entitled "The Lake Temiskamingue District", in an effort to attract new settlers to the region.
 Marketed to settlers as prime agricultural land, Haileybury had only a handful of residents until the arrival of the Temiskaming and Northern Ontario Railway in the early 1900s, and the subsequent discovery of large silver deposits in neighboring Cobalt in 1903.
 During the Cobalt Silver Rush, Haileybury became a 'bedroom community' that served the needs of the many miners and, most famously, many mine owners and managers.
 These mine managers and owners were responsible for the construction of the row of stately homes, nicknamed 'Millionaire's Row' that stretched along the waterfront on what is now Lakeshore Road, many of which still stand today.
 In 1909, the Haileybury Hockey Club played its first and only season in the NHA.
 The club was taken over and moved by Montreal's Club Antique-Canadien for the following season, and became the Montreal Canadiens.
 By 1912, Haileybury had been named the judicial seat for the Temiskaming Region, a title it retains to this day.
 The town of Haileybury annexed the neighbouring community of North Cobalt in 1971.

 The region was affected by the Great Fire of 1922, considered one of the worst disasters ever to befall the area.
 Haileybury suffered the worst damage, and approximately ninety percent of the town was destroyed, leaving only Millionaire's Row and a few other neighborhoods intact.
 The mass destruction is partially attributable to strong wind on the day of the fire.
 Approximately 3500 people were left homeless by the fire.
 The Toronto Transit Commission (TTC), with many retired street cars in its yards, sent many old car bodies to serve as houses during the reconstruction.
 Some of these cars remained for years, and one has recently been restored and is in the museum at Haileybury.
 As well, the area was affected by the 1935 Timiskaming earthquake, which had its epicentre at Lac Kipawa in Quebec, approximately halfway between the Haileybury/New Liskeard area and North Bay.

+In 1971, the Township Municipality of Bucke (that included North Cobalt) was amalgamated with Haileybury.